ilokesto/sicilian/README.md

 # Sicilian

 Sicilian is a form state management tool that operates based on global state.
-It supports TypeScript and can be used with Next.js and React.js.
+It supports TypeScript and is compatible with React.js version 18 or higher.

 In the frontend field, react-hook-form, a widely used form state management tool, operates based on refs.
 Because of this, you need to wrap components with forwardRef or use the useFormContext provided by the library.
 As a developer using Next.js, these limitations can be quite inconvenient.